 - Automation of tax management processes through SAP Tax Compliance

 QuickBooks is known for its easy-to-use yet feature-rich accounting software.
-QuickBooks Enterprise includes all of the streamlined accounting tools that traditional QuickBooks does along with enterprise-specific tools.
+QuickBooks Enterprise includes all of the streamlined accounting tools traditional QuickBooks does along with enterprise-specific tools.

 For example, companies gain access to advanced inventory management, order management and even field service management.
 QuickBooks Enterprise also includes robust reporting tools, including 200+ customizable reports, as well as built-in budgeting and forecasting tools.

-According to QuickBooks, enterprise users experience six times the capacity by taking advantage of QuickBooks’ automation tools, including batch transactions, automatic time tracking and more.
+According to QuickBooks, enterprise users experience six times the list capacity by taking advantage of QuickBooks’ automation tools, including batch transactions, automatic time tracking and more.